 17. Embrace An All Nature Camping Experience

-Your camping life is incomplete if you never try the boondocking, also known as dry camping or wild camping.
+Your camping life is incomplete if you never try boondocking, also known as dry camping or wild camping in an RV.
 Camping without hookups can be challenging BUT fun and more affordable.

 You can find so many fun things to do while you’re camping.